jvandens/bfsep/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The baseflow separation model `bfsep` is used for the estimation of the baseflow component of streamflow and is executed as a set of 12 functions.
+The baseflow separation model `bfsep` is a wrapper library around the code and tools built by Christopher Konrad at USGS (Shea and Boldt 2014) and is used for the estimation of the baseflow component of streamflow and is executed as a set of 12 functions.
 The model is run using the function `bf_sep()`, which requires six arguments.
 All other functions are called by `bf_sep()`.
+All required functions can be loaded in the
-All required functions can be loaded in the library:
+library:

 ``` r
 library(bfsep)